|

 2011/8/31 0:00:00 |

-This application example implements the measurement of temperature by an NTC thermistor.
-The thermistor converts the change of temperature into the change of resistance value, and then applies the corresponding measurement circuit to convert the change of resistance value into a change in voltage; The SPMC75F2413A has a built-in 8-channel ADC that converts the analog voltage value into a digital signal, and the numerical signal can be processed to obtain the corresponding temperature value. |
+This application example enables temperature measurement by NTC thermistors.
+The thermistor converts the change of temperature into a change in the resistance value, and then applies the corresponding measurement circuit to convert the change of resistance value into a change in voltage.
+SPMC75F2413A built-in 8-channel ADC can convert the analog voltage value into a digital signal, and the corresponding temperature value can be obtained by processing the numerical signal. |

 Click Download |